Cosmic-Noir/key-quest/README.md

-# SpaceType Quest
+# Key Quest

 ## Description

-Welcome to SpaceType Quest, an intergalactic typing adventure!
+Welcome to Key Quest, an intergalactic typing adventure!
 In this game, you journey through the cosmos as a space explorer, encountering various challenges that test your typing skills.
-Whether it's dodging asteroids with quick keystrokes or communicating with alien species through precise typing, SpaceType Quest offers an engaging and educational experience for typists of all levels.
+Whether it's dodging asteroids with quick keystrokes or communicating with alien species through precise typing, Key Quest offers an engaging and educational experience for typists of all levels.

 ## Features